-Sheryl Chen is the Staff Assistant for the Theatre, Dance & Media Concentration.
+Sheryl Chen is the Staff Assistant for Theater, Dance & Media at Harvard.
 In addition, Sheryl leads tours and art-making activities in the Artful Adventures and Gallery Learning programs at the Museum of Fine Arts, Boston and coordinates volunteers for the OFA's ARTS FIRST Performance Fair.
 Most recently, Sheryl worked as the Education & Outreach Programs Manager at the Boch Center (formerly Citi Performing Arts Center), where she oversaw various performing arts, leadership, and social justice-based programming for Boston teens.
 Sheryl received her BA in the History of Art from the University of California, Berkeley and Ed.M in Arts in Education from the Harvard Graduate School of Education.

 Liz is currently a PhD Candidate in the English Department at Harvard University, where she studies Modern Drama.
 Her dissertation, Somnambulist Drama: Boredom on and of the Stage, 1887-1957, examines the symbiotic histories of theatrical innovation and boring aesthetics from Chekhov to Beckett.
 At Harvard, Liz is the Executive Director of the Mellon School of Theater and Performance Research and coordinates the Theater and Performance Colloquium.
 Outside of her research, Liz makes theater with the New York-based Cacolet Collective and the Durham, NC-based Delta Boys.